1871fotc/1871fotc.github.io/docs/headstones/archaeological-digs.md

 ## Toowong Cemetery Archaeological Dig 2023

-Our next Archaeological Dig is open to the public on **Saturday 20 May 2023** from **9am to 2pm**.
-Enter Toowong Cemetery at the Richer Street entrance and follow the signs to the dig.
-Wear enclosed shoes, protective gloves, sunscreen and a hat, and bring something to drink.
+Our 2023 Archaeological Dig uncovered more of Brisbane's history finding headstones from the North Brisbane Burial Grounds.
+Now we start our research to discover the stories of the people whose headstones we found.

 ![Toowong Cemetery Archaeological Dig 2023](../assets/images/digs/2023/dig-2023.jpg){ width="96%" }